mrdunker/IIITB_auto_room_lc/README.md

 ## Motive

 This project aims to create a system for the automation of appliances in a room based on the user's proximity.
 Most rooms are not equipped to automatically turn ON and OFF essential appliances like lights and fans when people enter and exit rooms respectively.
 This saves a lot of net electricity and helps improve cost efficiency and power saving.
-This particular design is made predominantly for office and school spaces rather than homes.<br />
+This particular design is more tailor-made for office and school spaces(working spaces) rather than homes.<br />

 ## Requirement